Home-School-Agreement Please read this document

 Introduction to the Team

 Working in Reception this academic year we have a very close team.
 Mrs Catherine Whyte is the Reception teacher, she has worked in our school in the Reception class for over 20 years.
-She is supported by Miss Claire Hannis who takes the class for part of the day on Friday covering Mrs Whyte’s planning morning.
+She is supported by Mrs Louise Hatfield who takes the class for alternate Wednesdays covering Mrs Whyte’s planning time.

 We have a number of teaching assistants in Reception.
-Mrs Jo Allen works with every day and Mrs Lisa Elliott joins us every afternoon.
+Mrs Jo Allen works with the class every morning and Mrs Lisa Elliott joins us every afternoon.

 This Term